7 reasons to join the DSA

 - Logo displayed on first page of DSA Monthly Bulletin

-- Premium membership rate for an Exhibition stand at DSA Annual Conference and one free insert in the Conference pack
+- Premium membership rate for an Exhibition stand at DSA Annual Conference and one free advert in the Conference programme

 - Priority attendance for students at DSA conferences and careers fairs